SBA Commercial

 SBA (Small Business Administration) real estate loans are one of the real estate-related loan programs offered by the United States Small Business Administration.
 This program helps small businesses acquire funds to purchase or improve real estate.
 SBA real estate loans are typically for commercial real estate and can be used to purchase or improve properties such as offices, shops, or warehouses.
 The key features of SBA real estate loans include:

-• Long loan terms: SBA real estate loans can offer long repayment periods of up to 25 years, reducing monthly repayment burdens.
+• 25-Year Long loan terms: SBA real estate loans can offer long repayment periods of up to 25 years, reducing monthly repayment burdens.

 • Refinancing available: It’s possible to refinance with an SBA real estate loan to cash out, even if there is an existing mortgage or no mortgage currently